 Gitit Shoval and Ron Druyan – Concert

-Richard Miller and special guests Stacey Kent & Jim Tomlinson – Concert
+Richard Miller with special guests Stacey Kent and Jim Tomlinson – Concert

 Richard Miller and his acoustic guitar bring us music in several rhythmic styles, including Xote and Bossa Nova.
 Accompanied by Vanderlei Pereira on percussion and Gigi McLaughlin on the accordion, Miller's "Rhythms of Brazil" brings together a combination of styles whose origins span from southeastern to northern Brazil.
-Stacey Kent (vocals) and Jim Tomlinson (saxophone) will be joining Richard on stage.
+Grammy nominee, Stacey Kent (vocals), and Jim Tomlinson (saxophone) will be joining Richard on stage.

 Sunday, August 11, 8 p.m. – McCullough Student Center, Social Space

 Directed by Elena Sadina and Sergei Grachev, the School of Russian choir, made up of students, will sing, dance, play folk instruments, and reenact various Russian folk rituals during this exciting performance.